The North Face Chimera 24 Review

 We found that it took a while to get used to this integrated fit system, but once we did, it worked alright.
 While running, light loads remained stable, and weight was distributed across our shoulders and the sides of our torsos.
 With a moderately heavy load, or one particularly heavy object (e.g., a large hydration reservoir), it is difficult to put any weight on the hips.
 We found ourselves with sore shoulders after a long day in which we had to carry gear for travel across snowfields.

-The back panel is perforated but doesn't ventilate nearly as well as suspended mesh panels like the Osprey Talon 22.
-We found it to be slightly better than the foam back panel on the REI Co-op Flash 22.
+The back panel is perforated but doesn't ventilate nearly as well as packs with suspended mesh back panels.
+We found it to be slightly more ventilating than other, similar foam back panels.
 The entire pack dries very quickly, which is nice for wet days and preventing cold back syndrome after breaks on the trail.

 After scrambling and doing calisthenics with this pack, we found that it hugs the back, and the lack of any real compression straps means that you'll need to pack carefully to achieve a stable load.
 All the compression comes from cinching down the elastic running through the outer stuff pockets, and when bending side to side, heavier objects shift around in the main compartment.